MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CrossDeviceExperiences/New-MgUserDevice.md

 ### -AlternativeSecurityIds
 For internal use only.
 Not nullable.
+Supports $filter (eq, not, ge, le).
-To construct, see NOTES section for ALTERNATIVESECURITYIDS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ALTERNATIVESECURITYIDS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphAlternativeSecurityId[]